-A financial asset or financial liability is measured initially at fair value plus, for items not at fair value through profit or loss, transaction costs that are
+A financial asset or financial liability is measured initially at fair value plus, for items not at fair value through profit or loss, transaction costs that are directly attributable to its acquisition or issue.

 1.4.2 Measurement

 Financial instruments are initially measured at fair value plus, in the case of a financial instrument not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition or issue of the financial instrument.
 Subsequent to initial recognition, these instruments are measured as set out below: